graemedakers/data-jar/VIDEO_SCRIPT.md

 - Focus on the 3D Jar animation spinning slowly.

 **Voiceover:**
 "Are you and your partner tired of asking, 'What do you want to do tonight?' only to hear 'I don't know' back?
-Meet **Date Jar**, the fun, interactive way to decide on your next date night."
+Meet **Date Jar**, the fun, interactive way to decide on your next date."

 ---